Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 Industry Podcasts and YouTube

-Food Truck Beast, The Kitchen Convoy, and Bill Moore's 10-Minute Food Truck Training are solid for education and motivation.
+Food Truck Beast and The Kitchen Convoy are solid for education and motivation.
 They interview real operators and share practical advice.

 But they are content, not community.
 You listen.
 You do not participate.
 You cannot ask follow-up questions or get advice on your specific situation.